 Why did I decide to build my portfolio?
 There are two reasons: Price and Customization.

 To use a template site, I need to pay at least $9/month, which means $108 for a year — big money for me.
 Also, the templates are very limited.

 For example, most templates will use a hamburger menu for responsive design purposes.
 But if I only have five tabs, even on mobile they can be shown perfectly, so I don’t need the hamburger menu at all.
 I am not a fan of the hamburger menu, especially when I have only limited menus because I don’t want an extra click/tap for my visitors.
 Unfortunately, templates are not that customizable for the platforms I was using.

 During my research, I found some good tools and technologies that are highly customizable and offer a reasonable price. here are a few names:

-- WordPress is a popular CMS tool that is highly customizable, and also has an interface to edit content without the need of touching the code.
+- WordPress is a popular CMS tool that is highly customizable and also has an interface to edit content without the need to touch the code.

 - Webflow An alternative to WordPress with more visual design support.